danielmcnz/2D-Game/Readme.md

 # Chunginator Engine

-2D Game Engine using OpenGL.
+2D Game Engine using OpenGL currently in the early stages of development.

 Only supported for Windows.